SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 - Peer ID: The identity of the peer gateway for IKE Phase 1 negotiation.
 Supports IP address and FQDN (full domain name), which defaults to the IP address of the peer gateway.
 If the peer is in NAT passthrough mode (the IP address of the peer gateway is 0.0.0.0), you need to revise the identification IP to the real peer gateway IP address, which is the local gateway IP address configured in the peer VPN gateway device.
 - Lifetime: The survival time of the first stage SA, after the lifetime period is exceeded, the SA will be renegotiated, the value range is 3600~86400, and the default value is 86400 seconds.

-Note: When establishing a tunnel configuration at the peer end, from the perspective of the peer gateway device, the local identity and the peer ID need to be switched when configuring the identity.
+> When establishing a tunnel configuration at the peer end, from the perspective of the peer gateway device, the local identity and the peer ID need to be switched when configuring the identity.

 **IPSec policy**